After seeing a conflict, you can do two things:

 • Look at the diffs from each branch. git log --merge -p

-will show diffs first for the HEAD
+<path> will show diffs first for the HEAD version and then

-the MERGE_HEAD
+the MERGE_HEAD version.

-• Look at the originals. git show :1:filename
+• Look at the originals. git show :1:filename shows the common

-ancestor, git show :2:filename
+ancestor, git show :2:filename shows the HEAD version, and

-git show :3:filename
+git show :3:filename shows the MERGE_HEAD version.